All "static" spherically symmetric perfect fluid solutions of Einstein's equations with constant equation of state parameter and finite-polynomial "mass function": Acknowledgments

 \section{Acknowledgments}

-We would like to thank to M. \"{O}zbek for helpful discussions.
+We would like to thank to M. \"{O}zbek and N.M.
+Uzun for helpful discussions.
 This work was partially supported by Grant No. 06B303 of the Bo\u{g}azi\c{c}i University Research Fund.